• Menu

 Villa Astoria from inside and out, including the spectacualr view I had from my room

-Other great mid-range hotels in Taormina include Hotel Bel Soggiorno, which is located in a large garden full of citrus trees in a slightly more residential part of town.
-As such, it exudes a calm tranquility for its guests.
+Other solid mid-range hotels in Taormina include Hotel Bel Soggiorno, which is located in a large garden full of citrus trees in a slightly more residential part of town.
 On site parking for those who hired a car too.

 For those who want to be right in the town center, Hotel Taodomus is a highly rated mid-range hotel along Corso Umberto which also serves a buffet style breakfast on a terrace overlooking Mount Etna and the Mediterranean.